Community Resource Page

 How to get lunch for children

-The Utica City School District’s Department of Food Service will provide free breakfast and free bagged lunch for all of its currently enrolled students during the school closing.
+The Utica City School District’s Department of Food Service is providing free lunch and snacks for children age 18 and under.
 Meals can be picked up Monday through Friday from 9:00 a.m. to 12:00 p.m. at the main entrance of each of the following schools:

 Symptoms & What to do if you're sick: